-- Median Household Income: The middle point at which half of the County's households earn more and half earn less. - Extremely Low-Income Households: Households earning 30 percent or less of the median household income. - Very Low-Income Households: Households earning 30 to 50 percent of the median household income. - Low-Income Households: Households earning 50 to 80 percent of the median household income. - Lower-Income Households: Households earning less than 80 percent of the median income. - Moderate-Income Households: Households earning 80 to 120 percent of the median income. - Above-Moderate-Income Households: Households earning over 120 percent of the median household income. - Workforce Households: Households earning more than between 1201 percent and up to 200 percent of median household income.
+- Median Household Income: The middle point at which half of the County's households earn more and half earn less. - Extremely Low-Income Households: Households earning 30 percent or less of the median household income. - Very Low-Income Households: Households earning 30 to 50 percent of the median household income. - Low-Income Households: Households earning 50 to 80 percent of the median household income. - Lower-Income Households: Households earning less than 80 percent of the median income. - Moderate-Income Households: Households earning 80 to 120 percent of the median income. - Above-Moderate-Income Households: Households earning over 120 percent of the median household income. - Workforce Households: Households earning between 121 and 200 percent of median household income.

-income categories established in state housing law (extremely\low\, very\low\, low\, moderate\, and above-moderate-income households), Goleta has identified an additional category-workforce households-(121housing (120 to 200 percent of median\income) in recognition of the high housing costs in the south coast area of Santa Barbara County.
+income categories established in state housing law (extremely-low-, very-low-, low-, low-, low-, low-, and above-moderate-income households), Goleta has identified an additional category-workforce households-(121housing (120 to 200 percent of median income) in recognition of the high housing costs in the south coast area of Santa Barbara County.